Optimal Form Factors for Experimental Proposals on Gravity-Induced Entanglement: Optimal Form factor

 The form factor in oscillator-based GIE experiments derives from the gravitational interaction term in the Hamiltonian.
-For oscillators made of two identical masses $M$ with uniform density $\rho$ and arbitrary configuration – whether on a membrane \cite{Liu2021}, suspended by a pendulum \cite{Miao2020}, or as levitated nano-systems \cite{Rijavec2021} – the low-energy gravitational interaction Hamiltonian is described by their Newtonian potential
+For oscillators made of two identical natural frequencies $\omega_m$, masses $M$ with uniform density $\rho$ and arbitrary configuration – whether on a membrane \cite{Liu2021}, suspended by a pendulum \cite{Miao2020}, or as levitated nano-systems \cite{Rijavec2021} – the low-energy gravitational interaction Hamiltonian can be described by $\hat{H_G}\simeq \frac{\partial^2 V_G}{\partial x_1 \partial x_2}|_0 \hat{x}_1 \hat{x}_2$ \cite{Miao2020, Krisnanda2020, Plato2023}, where $V_G$ is the Newtonian potential between the two masses, $x_1$ and $x_2$ are displacements of them from equilibrium.
+Using the expression for the gravitational potential, the second-order partial derivatives can be represented as $\left|\frac{\partial^2 V_G}{\partial x_1 \partial x_2}|_0\right| = G M \Lambda \rho$, where $\Lambda$ is a dimensionless and scale-invariant quantity known as the form factor that depends solely on the geometry, spatial arrangements, and direction of oscillation of the oscillators \cite{Krisnanda2020, Miao2020}.